Palash90/site-assets/blogs/build-your-own-nn/README.md

 ### Basic Arithmetic on Matrices
 We have defined our matrix and established its notation.
 Now let's see how we operate on them.

-For tensors of any size, we define the following operations:
+For tensors of any size or rank, we define the following operations:

 #### Element Wise Addition
 Element wise addition is only defined for two matrices of the same shape.
 If $A$ and $B$ are both $m \times n$, then $C=A+B$ is calculated as: